Goals and Star CBM

 Below each goal chart, you will see a table of the student's assessments that apply to the current goal.
 (Assessments that don't apply to goals are listed in a separate table below the goal tables.)
 For each assessment, the goal table will show you the Rate of Improvement per week between the starting score for the goal and that assessment; for more information, see Rate of Improvement.

 For past goals, charts are hidden and only the tables are shown.
 However, next to the goal result (goal met or goal not met), you can select View Chart to see the goal chart.
+(Note: Goals from previous school years are not shown unless you select Load Results from Previous School Years at the bottom of the Student Details page for Star CBM assessments.)

 Messages in the Class View's Goal Column